FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 The user clicks the "function enabled" button to open or close the setting of the security daemon.
 Select "Unexpected Situation" and "Background Program", and click the "Settings" button to configure the parameters of the unexpected situation handling logic.

 Enable the security background program and set the unexpected scene and background program.
-When the user starts to run the program and the unexpected situation matches the set unexpected situation, the robot will stop the current program and immediately execute the corresponding background program to play a role The role of security protection.
+When the user starts to run the program and the unexpected situation matches the set unexpected situation, the robot will execute the corresponding background program to play a role of security protection.

 .. image:: teaching_pendant_software/daemon.png
    :width: 6in